ankane/strong_migrations/README.md

 end
 ```

-Then validate it in a separate migration.
+Then validate it in a separate migration (this operation will do a table scan, but will not lock).

 ```ruby
 class ValidateSomeColumnNotNull < ActiveRecord::Migration[6.0]